SongNotes Volumes 1-3

 -Léonie Adams

-Dove Sta Amore is named for the last poem of the set, as Ferlinghetti translates it: "Where lies love?"
-The question hovers over each of the songs.
+Dove Sta Amore is named for the last poem in this set, as Ferlinghetti translates it: “Where lies love?”
+This questions hovers over each of the songs.
 The first three poems are by Chicago poet Carl Sandburg.

-The idea for Sea Chest began with a comment made by a friend that some relationships work despite being unequal.
+The idea for Sea Chest began with a comment made by a friend that some relationships still work even though they are unequal.
 The woman loves the man and the man loves the sea.
-I broke the poem into three verses to resemble a sea chanty and imagined it cinematically: the camera focuses on the horizon, then the rocking boat comes into view.
-A little close and we see the couple going about their business while the sea birds cry from above.
-The sequence reverses in the end.
-"They made an old sea chest" is marked only poco forte and the breath mark is not a caesura - try not to break the sense of the line.
+I broke up the poem into three verses so as to resemble a sea shanty and thought of it cinematically.
+The camera focuses on the horizon, then the rocking boat comes into view.
+A little closer and we see the couple going about their business as the sea birds cry above.
+The sequence reverses at the end.
+“They made an old sea chest” is marked only poco f and the breath mark is not a caesura - try not to break the sense of the line.

-The image of the sleeping child reappears in the next song, How Many Little Children Sleep (poem by James Agee) which answers the preceding song with even more questions: who will be hanged and who will be the executioners?
+The image of the sleeping child reappears into the next song, How Many Little Children Sleep (poem by James Agee) which answers the preceding song with even more questions: who will be the hanged, and who will be their executioners.
 The poem is set as a gentle lullaby, an unquiet Rockabye Baby.
 Again, a steady tempo and an emotional distance from the subject is required.

 After an initial flourish in an ambivalent G major/minor, the singer poses the titular question, Dove Sta Amore, Where Lies Love, on the same figure of rising thirds from the first song.
 Since so much of Ferlinghetti’s poem is about riffing and rhyming, I approached it in the manner of an 18th century opera composer, repeating and rearranging lines to suit the musical needs.
 It is really more aria than song.
 It’s very important to differentiate the sections marked freely and the rest in strict time.
 This is the only instance where I interpolated a vocalise into a poem.
 When the poet entreats us to “Hear love’s hillsong” etc., I thought it appropriate to supply one.
 In this section I’ve written lower alternatives to some of the higher lines, which work equally as well.